 The purpose of the program is to invest in tomorrow’s leaders.
 Interns will gain exposure to a professional setting, receive real life job skills, and access to positive role models.
 The Allen Peters Baldwin ‘B’ BOLD Internship Award Program will help empower youths from low-income areas that do not have access to the same resources and opportunities.

-Clearinghouse CDFI is offering two (2) part-time, paid summer internship positions (6-8 weeks long) to a high school junior or senior from a low-income family in Orange County.
+Clearinghouse CDFI is offering one part-time, paid virtual/remote summer internship position (6-8 weeks long) to a high school junior or senior from a low-income family in Orange County.
 The internship will start mid-to-late June and the duration will depend on intern availability.
-Upon completion of the internship program and enrollment in a college, interns will receive a scholarship of $2,000 to pay for college expenses.
+This internship will be held remotely.
+Each intern may be provided a laptop for work.
+Upon completion of the internship program and enrollment in a college, interns will receive a scholarship of $4,000 to pay for college expenses.

-This is an excellent opportunity for a high school junior or senior interested in exploring a career within the community development industry.
-The interns will have the opportunity to be placed in different departments at Clearinghouse CDFI, depending on availability and interest, including business development, underwriting, finance, marketing, and impact.
+This is an excellent opportunity for high school students interested in developing key job skills and exploring career paths in community development.
+The interns will have the opportunity to work with different departments at Clearinghouse CDFI, depending on availability and interest, including business development, underwriting, finance, marketing, and social impact.
 Interns will gain insight to Clearinghouse’s business practices, as well as its triple bottom line that serves people, profit, and the planet.

-- Must be a junior or senior in high school by Fall 2019
+- A junior or senior in high school by Fall 2021 OR

 - Must be from a low-income family*

-*Low-income status depends on the household size as determined by the table below.
-A student is considered to be from a low-income family if the student’s family annual income is at or lower than the levels stated below.
+* Low-income status depends on the household size as determined by HUD.
+A student is considered to be from a low-income family if the student’s family annual income is at or lower than the stated levels.

 To apply, please email the following to BBold@ccdfi.com: